json-schema-org/.github/TRIAGE.md

 At the end of reading an issue, you should do one of the following:

-1. Make sure to search in previous issue to ensure this is not a duplicated issue.
+1. Make sure to search in previous issues to ensure this is not a duplicated issue.
 If that is the case, mark it as `duplicate` and close it referencing the original issue.
-If the issue is clear, ensure it has the correct `type` assigned and the status `status: Available`.
+If the issue is clear, ensure it has the correct `type` assigned and the status `Status: Available`.
 Also consider if it is a `good first issue`.

-2. Asses the issue priority to determine what functionality is affected and how broken it is and use the priority labels.
+2. Assess the issue priority to determine what functionality is affected and how broken it is and use the priority labels.

 3. If the submitter or the reviewer believe the resolution of the Issue is likely to result in a significant or noteworthy change it will be labeled as `adr-required`.